secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 If you're new to the Rust programming language, check out the [Rust Book](https://doc.rust-lang.org/book/) or the [Rustlings](https://github.com/rust-lang/rustlings) course.

 Secret's CosmWasm is based on vanilla CosmWasm, but there are some differences due to the privacy capabilities of the network.
-However, the CosmWasm [docs](https://docs.cosmwasm.com/docs/1.0/) are still an excellent resource for anyone looking to develop smart contracts in the Cosmos eocsystem.
+However, the CosmWasm [docs](https://docs.cosmwasm.com/docs/1.0/) are still an excellent resource for anyone looking to develop smart contracts in the Cosmos ecosystem.